mrmadira/TechHearts/README.md

  **Step 5.
 Web Portal**
  - This is the user interface portal for the stake holders such as the NGOs and the portal admins to login and check for help requests and take action.
 It gives a display of the location, quantity and due date for the items.
 Action can be taken by NGOs to accept the call or deny if they are unable to fulfill the request.
+ - The webapp has been developed using ReactJS and deployed on Cloud Foundry.
+Design uses IBM Carbon components that offers a unified and integrated user experience.

 ## Project Roadmap